riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

    consensus applications {{deValence20}}.
   It has also led to vulnerabilities in protocols that relied on nonstandard security properties of signatures {{LS17}}.

+- Cofactors can hurt indistinguishability for OPRF applications like Privacy Pass {{?I-D.ietf-privacypass-protocol}}:
+  When the user submits a blinded token request Q = r\*P, the server answers with k\*r\*P; the user derives a token to redeem later involving k\*P.

+  Given the elements k\*r\*P in a request and k\*P in a redemption, the server can determine their orders modulo h by Pohlig-Hellman.
+  These quantities can then serve to distinguish users by their tokens and divide users into anonymity sets with potential matches between blinded token requests and tokens.

 In the sequel, we assume that static DH oracles are confined to a prime-order subgroup: